Lindsay Jones (composer): Film

 He made his television scoring debut with Family Practice on the Lifetime Network, produced by Sony Television.

 Jones recently made his first entry into scoring video games with The Digits: Fraction Blast.

 Jones has created music for a number of commercials including Martha Stewart/Staples, Nike, the Life Foundation and the audio logo for Dow Microbial Control.
 In addition, an excerpt of Jones's sound design for "Fondly Do We Hope, Fervently Do We Pray" was featured on the CBS telecast of the 2010 Kennedy Center Honors.

 Jones has also appeared as himself in the 2011 documentary film A Good Man.

+Podcasts and Audio Drama

+He has composed original scores for projects such as Star Wars: Tempest Breaker (Penguin/Random House) and Marvel Wastelanders (Marvel), which stars Susan Sarandon, Timothy Busfield, and Stephen Lang.
+He is the in-house composer and sound designer for The Imagine Neighborhood, a podcast produced by the Committee For Children, and for Play On Podcasts, a series from Next Chapter Podcasts.
+Jones has also worked on audio dramas including A Streetcar Named Desire (starring Audra McDonald) for Audible, Wormwood (featuring Kevin Kline), and Hamlet for KPBS/The Old Globe.